rajsingh008/create-react-npm-package/README.md

         # Say hello to my first NPM package
         This is a test package.
 So ignore it :)

-Step 9: Run "npm publish" command in terminal.
+**Step9** : Run "npm publish" command in terminal.
 For new user it will ask to run "add user" command which will open a registration process in npm.js website and once completed re-run the "npm publish" command.

     Existing users can simply log in to access the website and publish their packages.